Parvejprv/my-app/README.md

 - Once you have your API key, create a new file called apiKeys.js in the root of the project and add the following code:

+Note: to run this project, please clone it in your local developement.